NFOK14019U Microbiology of Fermented Food and Beverages

 Academic qualifications equivalent to a BSc degree is recommended.

 Lectures, theoretical and laboratory practicals.
-The lectures will introduce issues of importance for the understanding of microbial behaviour during production of fermented food and beverages.
-The theoretical and laboratory practicals will give the students practice on how to identify various microorganisms from fermented food and beverages including skills within various molecular techniques and digital tools for bioinformatic purposes.
-Knowledge on food innovation will be obtained throughout the course.
+The lectures will introduce issues of importance for understanding microbial characterization and behaviour during production of fermented food and beverages.
+The theoretical and laboratory practicals will give the students experience on how to identify various microorganisms from fermented food and beverages including skills within various molecular techniques and digital tools for bioinformatic purposes.

 • Category